makivlach/jira-notificator/README.md

 The notificator consists of CLI and GUI version.
 Both are cross-platform for Linux, Mac and Windows.

-_Note: Linux version might require instalation additional of libraries._
+_Note: Linux version might require installation of additional libraries._

 # Installation